 Gliding and Flying

-One of the main aims of the ACO, is to get Cadets up in the air as often as possible, whether that be as a passenger/co-pilot of an AEF Grob Tutor 115E, or on board a Chinook helicopter.
+One of the main aims of the RAFAC, is to get Cadets up in the air as often as possible, whether that be as a passenger/co-pilot of an AEF Grob Tutor 115E, or on board a Chinook helicopter.
 This is arguably one of the main reasons Cadets join up.
-There are three main aircraft that you could be using during your time in the Cadets:
+There are the two main aircraft that you could be using during your time in the Cadets:

 - Grob G 115E T1